smspillaz/reading/conferences/2021-2022/naacl2022/generation_orals_day_2.md

 Combining methods 1 and 2, DAML-ATM (Domain adaptive Meta-Learning with Adversarial Transfer Model

-# Don't take it Lterally an Edit invariant Loss
+# Don't take it Literally an Edit invariant Loss

 Problems in training text-genreation mdoels - optimize the cross entropy loss.